nayomif96/computing-lab-iso27002-audit/README.md

-🛡️ **Security Audit Report – University Campus Building**
+🛡️ **Security Audit Report – Academic Building**

 📄 **Overview**
 This repository contains the Security Audit Report completed as part of the Audit and Security module for the MSc Cyber Security program .
-The audit evaluates physical security and equipment security within the Building, following the guidelines of ISO/IEC 27002:2022 Section 7.
+The audit evaluates physical security and equipment security within a Building, following the guidelines of ISO/IEC 27002:2022 Section 7.

 🎯 **Objectives**
 This audit aims to: